 Erectile dysfunction (ED) is the inability to either get or maintain an erection.
-Symptoms of ED include an erection that doesn’t last long enough and an erection that isn’t hard enough for sexual activity.
+Symptoms of ED include an erection that does not last long enough and an erection that is not hard enough for sexual activity.

 Today, the most common treatments for ED include things like oral medications and surgery.
 But before these more modern treatments, men often relied on prostatic massage to ease their ED symptoms.
 Some men still use it today in combination with other treatments.

 In this article, we’ll explain prostatic massage, as well as how it works, how it’s used, and more.

 We use “men” in this article to reflect the term that has historically been used to gender people.
 But your gender identity may not align with how your body responds to this condition and treatment.
 A doctor can better help you understand your specific circumstances.

 Prostatic massage may help men with ED by clearing the prostatic duct.
 Massage might also interrupt infections and eliminate blocked fluids.
 A few studies have found that men who get a prostate massage for the symptoms of ED experience improvement.